Dwight D. Eisenhower: In service of generals

-Philippine tenure
+Philippine tenure (1935–1939)

-In 1935, he accompanied MacArthur to the Philippines, where he served as assistant military adviser to the Philippine government in developing their army.
-MacArthur allowed Eisenhower to handpick an officer whom he thought would contribute much to the mission.
-Hence he chose James Ord, a fellow classmate of him at West Point Academy.
-Having been brought up in Mexico, which inculcated into him the Spanish culture in which both the Mexico and the Philippines had similarities, Ord was deemed as the right pick for the job.
+In 1935, Eisenhower accompanied MacArthur to the Philippines, where he served as assistant military adviser to the Philippine government in developing their army.
+MacArthur allowed Eisenhower to handpick an officer whom he thought would contribute to the mission.
+Hence he chose James Ord, a classmate of his at West Point.
+Having been brought up in Mexico, which inculcated into him the Spanish culture which influenced both Mexico and the Philippines, Ord was deemed the right pick for the job.
 Eisenhower had strong philosophical disagreements with MacArthur regarding the role of the Philippine Army and the leadership qualities that an American army officer should exhibit and develop in his subordinates.
 The antipathy between Eisenhower and MacArthur lasted the rest of their lives.

-After quite some time, on December of 1935, after realizing that the mission of constructing a well-sound plan for the creation of the Philippine Army was very lagging behind, his optimistic character turned into a bleak state, all the more when in 1936, Eisenhower was entrusted with the responsibility of finding the right officer who would train the fresh recruits; there was simply not enough manpower for potential instructors.

 Historians have concluded that this assignment provided valuable preparation for handling the challenging personalities of Winston Churchill, George S. Patton, George Marshall, and Bernard Montgomery during World War II.
 Eisenhower later emphasized that too much had been made of the disagreements with MacArthur and that a positive relationship endured.
 While in Manila, Mamie suffered a life-threatening stomach ailment but recovered fully.
 Eisenhower was promoted to the rank of permanent lieutenant colonel in 1936.
-He also learned to fly, making a solo flight over the Philippines in 1937, and obtained his private pilot's license in 1939 at Fort Lewis.
+He also learned to fly with the Philippine Army Air Corps at the Zablan Airfield in Camp Murphy under Capt.
+Jesus Villamor, making a solo flight over the Philippines in 1937, and obtained his private pilot's license in 1939 at Fort Lewis.
 Also around this time, he was offered a post by the Philippine Commonwealth Government, namely by then Philippine President Manuel L. Quezon on recommendations by MacArthur, to become the chief of police of a new capital being planned, now named Quezon City, but he declined the offer.

-Eisenhower returned to the United States in December 1939 and was assigned as commanding officer (CO) of the 1st Battalion, 15th Infantry Regiment at Fort Lewis, Washington, later becoming the regimental executive officer.
-In March 1941 he was promoted to colonel and assigned as chief of staff of the newly activated IX Corps under Major General Kenyon Joyce.
-In June 1941, he was appointed chief of staff to General Walter Krueger, Commander of the Third Army, at Fort Sam Houston in San Antonio, Texas.
-After successfully participating in the Louisiana Maneuvers, he was promoted to brigadier general on October 3, 1941.
-Although his administrative abilities had been noticed, on the eve of the American entry into World War II he had never held an active command above a battalion and was far from being considered by many as a potential commander of major operations.